ivanorot/CS530_Project3/README.md

 - The project became an easier task once we wrote a BNF to base our work on.
   Each BNF definition was translated into a method in our parser, and each method had its own error message, which also made it easier to debug our project.
-- Another techniques we practiced were recursive functions
+- Another technique we practiced was the of recursive functions to facilitate the BNF grammer

 ***
 ## Directories/Files